lgsvl/simulator/Docs/python-api.md

  * **Stephen**
  * **Zoe**

-In case name is wrong, the Python exception will be thrown.
+If an incorrect name is entered, a Python exception will be thrown.

-Optionally you can create agent in specific position and orientation in the scene.
+Optionally you can create agents in specific positions and orientations in the scene.
-For this you need to use `AgentState` class.
+For this you need to use the `AgentState` class.
 For example:

 ```python
 state = lgsvl.AgentState()